shift7-ch/katta-docs/docs/architecture/tokens.md

 4. Katta Server creates the bucket using S3 API.

 :::note[Katta Desktop]
-_Katta Desktop_ assumes the `stsRoleCreateBucketClient` role from the storage profile itself and creates the bucket and uploads the vault template directly.
+_Katta Desktop_ assumes the `katta-create-bucket` role from the storage profile itself and creates the bucket and uploads the vault template directly.
 Here the create-bucket role's permission policy (bucket prefix) is the effective restriction.
 This is also why the storage profile carries two create-bucket role ARNs:
 - `stsRoleCreateBucketHub` (assumed by Katta Web, credentials passed to Katta Server)